Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 YouTube player

-Speaking of brothers: Just before COVID hit, Seth hosted what he didn’t know would be his last-for-a-while day drinking session featuring the Jonas Brothers—Joe, Nick, and Kevin—at this Brooklyn shuffleboard club.
-Since he was feeling wildly outnumbered, Seth brought along his own brother Josh and his “brother in case of emergency” Jack McBrayer.
+Speaking of brothers: Just before COVID hit, Seth hosted what he didn’t know would be his last-for-a-while day-drinking session featuring the Jonas Brothers—Joe, Nick, and Kevin—at this Brooklyn shuffleboard club.
+Since he was feeling wildly outnumbered, Seth brought along his own brother Josh and his “brother in case of emergency,” Jack McBrayer.

 While the brothers’ adventures saw them drinking from baby bottles, you’d be wiser to stick with one of the club’s signature cocktails, like the Shuffleboard Bob—a refreshing mix of gin, coconut water, lime, cucumber, and bitters.
 There’s also an impressive selection of mocktails, from a non-alcoholic IPA to a “phony” negroni.
-But the real draw here is the shuffleboard which, according to the club, “takes two minutes to learn and a lifetime to master.”
-Which means you’ll know your tangs (cues) from your biscuits (baskets) in no time.
+But the real draw here is the shuffleboard, which, according to the club, “takes two minutes to learn and a lifetime to master.”
+That means you’ll know your tangs (cues) from your biscuits (baskets) in no time.

 Ascent Lounge (ascentloungenyc.com)